imapp-pl/gas-cost-estimator/docs/report_stage_iii.md

 static gas = 10
 dynamic gas = 50 * exponent byte size
 ```
-Our analysis confirms the base, static gas cost of 10.
-However the dynamic gas cost is significantly lower than the current calculations.
-That indicates that EVM implementations are more efficient in calculating the exponentiation than expected.
+As there is no unequivocal consensus on the base cost of the `EXP` opcode, we recommend keeping it as is.
+However, for the dynamic part, there is a clear consensus that the current gas cost is too high.

-**Recommendation**: Change the calculation to:
+**Recommendation**: Change the formula to:
 ```
 static gas = 10
-dynamic gas = 30 * exponent byte size
+dynamic gas = 25 * exponent byte size
 ```

 #### Transaction context